-A wide range of activities can be funded through revenue and capital grants, and need to meet at least one of the following outcomes:
+A wide range of activities can be funded through revenue and capital grants, and need to meet at least one of the outcomes listed below.

 - Improved understanding of different people and cultures in our local community